liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = Supported Bootstrap versions =

-This plugin supports Bootstrap v4 and v5 (experimental).
-The support for v5 is still flagged as experimental since this Bootstrap version is not officially released yet.
-The API could still change which could affect the options defined in this plugin.
+This plugin supports Bootstrap v4 and v5.

 The version can be selected in the plugin settings (Settings > Bootstrap Blocks) or by defining the `WP_BOOTSTRAP_BLOCKS_BOOTSTRAP_VERSION` constant in the `wp-config.php` file: